Indiana, Pennsylvania: Education

-Indiana University of Pennsylvania (or IUP) is a public university founded in 1875, originally founded as Indiana Normal School.

-For public K-12 education, the Indiana Area School District, which includes the borough, supports four neighborhood elementary schools (Eisenhower,East Pike, and Ben Franklin), a junior high school (Indiana Area Junior High School), and a high school (Indiana Area Senior High School), which are accredited and recognized for quality.
+Indiana University of Pennsylvania is a public university founded in 1875, originally founded as Indiana Normal School.
+For public K-12 education, the Indiana Area School District, which includes the borough, supports three neighborhood elementary schools (Eisenhower, East Pike and Ben Franklin), a junior high school (Indiana Area Junior High School), and a high school (Indiana Area Senior High School), which are accredited and recognized for quality.
 A Catholic-affiliated Pre-K through grade 6 program is offered at the St. Bernard School, in addition to other various parochial schools for different denominations.

 Media

 Indiana's local newspaper is the Indiana Gazette.
-Indiana is also home to several radio stations including:
+Indiana is also home to several radio stations including WIUP, WQMU, WDAD, WFSJ, WMUG and WDAD.